therealtombi/RumbleRaidHelper/README.md

 - v3.2 - Minor rewrite
 - - Chat changes in Rumble Studio to make it easier to detect raids
 - - Bug fixes
+- v3.3 - Minor Update
+- - Added a popup confirmation to the button after being pressed

 ## Features
-- ALT + Right Click to raid
+- ALT + Right Click to raid directly on a LIVE Stream
-- Raid menu for selecting live streams
+- Raid Button added to menu in Rumble Studio
 - Compatible with Chrome, Brave, Edge, Opera, Opera GX, Vivaldi.
 - Firefox (port coming soon)